-- 1. Select the hardware for the deployment on the Select Hardware page.
-Also provide customer information on this page. - Enter the management network and private network information on the Rack Networks page. - 3.
-Specify the user and group configuration on the Users page.
+- Specify the hardware for the deployment on the Select Hardware page.
+This page also captures customer information and various rack-level configuration options. - Enter the administration network and private network information on the Rack Networks page. - Specify the configuration of database server operating system users and groups on the Users page.
 You can choose between Default, Role Separated, or a Custom configuration. - 4.
-Define the clusters on the Clusters page for each cluster. - 5.
-Define the disk group layout on the Diskgroups page. - 6.
-Specify the Oracle Database home information for each Oracle home on the Create Database Home page. - 7.
+Define the clusters on the Clusters page. - Each cluster definition specifies the database and storage servers that are associated with the cluster. - 5.
+Define the ASM disk group layout on the Diskgroups page.

+- 6. Specify the Oracle Database home information for each Oracle home on the Create Database Home page. - 7.
 Specify databases and their attributes on the Create Database page.